anup-moitra/foundational-linux-training/01-understanding-linux-concepts/07-who-uses-linux.md

 - Sony Pictures
 - Netflix

-use Linux for 3D rendering, video editing, content management, and secure media workflows.
+also benefit from Linux’s scripting and automation capabilities that support complex workflows.

 ## 🔟 Other Industries Using Linux